 man wearing green jacket sitting on stool chair

 Strasberg’s sense memory is a great way for actors to become more connected to their emotions.
 Sense memory was an exercise created by Lee Strasberg, the creator of The Method, in order to help actors connect more fully to their emotions.
-While it is a highly debated technique, I feel it can be a useful skill for actors to explore so that, if it works for them, they have another tool in their toolbox.
+While it is a highly debated acting technique, I feel it can be a useful skill for actors to explore so that, if it works for them, they have another tool in their toolbox.

-Most early actors think you can produce emotion simply by focusing on a memory that was emotional for them in the past.
-This is not true!
 Did you know that by focusing on an emotion and pushing ourselves to feel it, we can actually make it run in the opposite direction?
 Strasberg knew that, and he found a way to allow actors to coax their emotion out so they could use it in their performances.

 Heads up: This page includes affiliate links.
 If you click and purchase, I receive a commission at no extra cost to you.
 I only recommend tools I have personally vetted.